Big-Red-Sat/Perovskite-Curve-Tracer/README.md

 This project contains the hardware and software source for the curve tracer developed to evaluate perovskite solar cell samples.

 ## Hardware
+The hardware is licensed under a CERN Open Hardware Licence Version 2 - Strongly Reciprocal license.
+The developed hardware performs a passive curve tracing process that utilizes a low-Ohm resistor ladder, realized through analog switches and precision resistors.
+The multiplexing of the perovskite solar cells is achieved through a low-Ohm analog SPDT relay.
+Provisions are also made for an I2C connection to a temperature sensor on the sample holder.
+A simple control interface is provisioned through USB for controlling the hardware and retrieve readings.

 ## Software
+The software is licensed under an MIT license.

 ## Performance